NeymarJohn/grpc_working/doc/interop-test-descriptions.md

 the authentication method, but is likely to be a base 10 integer identifier or an email address.

-If a SimpleRequest has fill_oauth_scope=true and that request was successfully authenticated via OAuth, then the SimpleResponse should have oauth_scope filled with the scope of the method being invoked.

 Discussion:

 Ideally, this would be communicated via metadata and not in the request/response, but we want to use this test in code paths that don't yet fully communicate metadata.

-The server side auth echoing is only implemented in the server sitting behind https://grpc-test.sandbox.google.com and is enabled only for UnaryCall.
-In this case the expected OAuth scope is "https://www.googleapis.com/auth/xapi.zoo".